 In plain English

 This is called end-to-end encryption.
 It's the same idea behind apps like Signal and iMessage.
-The difference with Orbit is the trust circle: when a child is in the chat, the grown-ups looking after them are cryptographic participants too.
+The difference with Orbit is the family circle: when a child is in the chat, the grown-ups looking after them are inside the lock-and-key circle too, and their phones also have the key.
 You get to see what's being said, and the server doesn't.

 Messages get locked on the sender's phone and only unlocked on the receiver's phone.
 We carry the locked package.
 We don't hold the key.